Breezewood, Pennsylvania: Unusual I-70 alignment

-The short stretch of I-70 through Breezewood is one of only two locations in the U.S. where there are traffic lights on a two-digit Interstate Highway (the other being Interstate 78 in Jersey City, New Jersey, at the west portal to the Holland Tunnel).
+The short stretch of I-70 through Breezewood is one of only two locations in the U.S. where there are traffic lights on a two-digit Interstate Highway (the other being I-78 in Jersey City, New Jersey between the Newark Bay Extension of the New Jersey Turnpike and the west portal of the Holland Tunnel).
 Former Pennsylvania State Senate President Pro Tempore Robert Jubelirer was not in favor of building a direct interchange between the two interstates.

-Despite this abnormality, this is not the only area where the Turnpike has had an indirect interchange with an Interstate highway due to this funding glitch, although it is the only one where an Interstate highway has had to run onto a surface street.
-Interstate 79 in Cranberry Township; Interstate 81 near Carlisle; and Interstate 95 in Bristol Township have had, for decades, no direct connection to the mainline Turnpike, with I-79 relying on U.S. Route 19 to get onto the Turnpike and vice versa, while I-81 has had to rely on U.S. Route 11 for Turnpike access and vice versa, and I-95 had no access to the Turnpike at all.
-(Interstate 99, which relies on U.S. Route 220 for Turnpike access near Bedford, was only commissioned in 1998.)
+Despite this abnormality, this is not the only area where the Pennsylvania Turnpike has had an indirect interchange with an Interstate highway due to this funding quirk, although it is the only one where an Interstate highway has had to run onto a surface street.
+I-79 in Cranberry Township; I-81 near Carlisle; and I-95 in Bristol Township have had, for decades, no direct connection to the mainline Turnpike, with I-79 relying on U.S. Route 19 to get onto the Turnpike and vice versa, while I-81 has had to rely on U.S. Route 11 for Turnpike access and vice versa, and I-95 had no access to the Turnpike at all until 2018.
+(Interstate 99, which relies on U.S. Route 220 for Turnpike access near Bedford, was only designated in 1998.)
 While direct access between I-79 and the Turnpike was constructed in 2003 and another interchange to connect I-95 with the Turnpike opened in 2018, the indirect access in Carlisle remains.

+In 2024, the Pennsylvania Turnpike Commission announced plans to redesign the Breezewood interchange to include a direct connection between the turnpike and I-70.
+In February 2025, it named a lead designer for the project.

-2000s: Pike 2 Bike
+2000s: Pike 2 Bike trail

-The Pennsylvania Turnpike sold most of a 13-mile (21 km) abandoned stretch to the Southern Alleghenies Conservancy (SAC) for $1 in 2001.
-The property is managed by Friends of the Pike 2 Bike, a coalition converting the stretch from Breezewood eastward into a bike trail.
-There are two tunnels located on Pike 2 Bike's trail, the Rays Hill Tunnel, and the Sideling Hill Tunnel.
-Both tunnels were left abandoned after that stretch of the turnpike closed.

 Tourist services and amenities

 Approximately 2.6 million vehicles exited the turnpike through Breezewood in 1995.
 By 2003, that figure had increased to 3.4 million.
 During high traffic periods, the arrangement can result in extended traffic jams on all three highways.

-There are a number of gasoline and diesel fuel choices, including several equipped to handle trucks and buses.
-Within the several-block area, a wide variety of family-style restaurants and fast-food outlets are available.
-Breezewood continues to meet its claim of "Town of Motels"; through the years, it has offered many hundreds of hotel and motel rooms.